kalpesh521/Olist-Store-Ecommerce-Data-Engineering-Project/README.md

 ---

-**Data Engineering Project** is an implementation of the data pipeline which consumes the latest news from RSS Feeds and makes them available for users via handy API.
+**Data Engineering Project** is an implementation of the data pipeline which consumes data from the on-premises Olist store and make it available to predict e-commerce revenue based on historical transaction data, utilized Power BI to create insightful revenue prediction dashboards, enabling data-driven decision-making for the e-commerce business.
-The pipeline infrastructure is built using popular, open-source projects.

 **Use Case** : E-Commerce Revenue Forecasting